NodeBB/nodebb-english/installing/cloud/openshift.rst

 	git clone ssh://[code]@nodebb-[namespace].rhcloud.com/~/git/nodebb.git/

 Note: If it exists, check to make sure you do not have more than four files.
 If it is, delete it and rerun the command.
-Otherwise contiune to next step.
+Otherwise continue on.

 Note: This will create NodeBB folder on your computer, usually ~/users/[name]/NodeBB